twboom/twboom/README.md

 ### Hi there 👋
+I'm Thijs and I'm not that great at coding, however I know some things (how to Google stuff).

+#### What I'm working on:
+- Mainly TANTALUM, a tool to calculate number of passwords possible within set limitations.
+[You can find it here.][1]
+- Also some datapacks for Minecraft, you can find them at [this page][2]

 <!--
 **twboom/twboom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.